Amazinggracee/Portfolio/README.md

 > - [ ] When the user clicks (or taps) any of the mobile menu options, the mobile menu    disappears.
 > - [ ] When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.

-Portfolio project is a project about me as a Website developer, the projects I have handled and also hoe to contact me when you need my services.

-# 🛠 Built With <a name="built-with">HTML and CSS</a>
+# 🛠 Built With <a name="built-with">Technologies</a>

-## Tech Stack <a name="tech-stack">HTML and CSS</a>
+- HTML
+- CSS
+- JavaScript

 ### Tech Stack <a name="tech-stack">HTML, CSS and, JavaScript </a>

-The entire project was built with only HTML5 and CSS3.
+The entire project was built with only HTML5, CSS3 and, JavaScript.

 <!-- Features -->